 Year-Round Protection Is The Best Solution

 Carpenter ants don't disappear in the winter.
 They can be a year-round problem for any home.
 And, a year-round problem needs a year-round solution.
 Carpenter ants are also a pest threat that is ever encroaching.
 You can't protect your home with one-time pest control service.
 That is why we've put carpenter ant treatments into our year-round service.
 While we're protecting your New York home from over 30 common pests, we'll be making sure you have the right treatments in the right locations all year long.

 Parkway PestGuard comes with 4 annual visits, identification of pest threats and pest pressures, control for over 30 common pests, interior and exterior service, and unlimited service calls.
 This service targets all of the zones around, and inside, your home, and makes sure you have the barrier you need to resist pests.

 If you'd like to learn more about Parkway PestGuard, or our more comprehensive Parkway PestGuard+ service plans, reach out to us today.
 We'll help you get your winter bug barrier in place, and make sure your home is bug-free this winter--and every winter from now on.
 Life has enough troubles, we don't need to add carpenter ant damage.
-Make 2017 the last year you allow bugs to damage your home and make your family sick.
+Make this the last year you allow bugs to damage your home and make your family sick.
 We are standing by to assist you.